 Table 5 compares the average of correlation, RMSE, and bias of daily mean and max/min temperature at 12 land stations in California for January and August, 2000 (same stations as those used for the wind verification over land).
-The CaRD10 correlation ranges from 0.5 to over 0.9 for individual stations (not shown).
-For the daily mean temperature, the CaRD10 result is about the same as NNR during January, and better in August.
+For the daily mean temperature, the CaRD10 result is about the same as NNR during January, and slightly better in August.
 In terms of mean bias removed RMSE, the CaRD10 is better in January and about the same in August.